haraali/printf/README.md

 \_printf can be compiled using a C compiler with the following command:

-gcc -Wall -Werror -Wextra -pedantic \*.c -o printf
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format \*.c -o printf

 ## **Author**